Pacific Wrecks

 In fact, McCloud managed to deploy his life raft.
 Over nine days, he used its sail and sea anchor to sail southward towards Bougainville, using the sun and stars as navigation aids and conserving his food and water supply.

 The seventh day, saw more planes but was not sighted by them despite using marker dye and signaling.
 For the remainder of the day, he sailed and paddled.
-On the eighth day, observed more friendly planes but was not spotted.
+On the eighth day, he observed more friendly planes but was not spotted.

 Rescue

-On February 6, 1944 during his ninth day at sea, McCloud's life raft was spotted by fighter aircraft escorting a PBY Catalina "Dumbo" who spotted his sea marker signal (dye) in the open sea roughly 35 miles west of Buka Passage.
+On February 6, 1944 during his ninth day at sea, McCloud's life raft was spotted by fighter escorting a PBY Catalina "Dumbo" who saw his sea marker signal (dye) in the open sea roughly 35 miles west of Buka Passage.
 The escorting aircraft waggled their wings to indicate they had seen him and returned with the PBY Catalina which landed and successfully rescued him.
 By 11:30am, McCloud was returned to his unit on Stirling Island.

 Memorials